malkaviano/malkaviano/README.md

 - 👋 Hi, I’m @malkaviano
 - 👀 I’m interested in Games, Scala, Chess, pushing my knowledge to the limit and making next generation software.
-- 🌱 I’m currently learning Scala, Akka, Spark ans the good stuff.
+- 🌱 I’m currently learning Scala, Akka, Spark and the good stuff.
 - 💞️ I’m looking to collaborate with Video Game community.
 - 📫 How to reach me: github.